mozilla-services/heka-docs/source/architecture/extending.rst

 plugins to specify a custom struct to be used instead of the generic `PluginConfig` type (see :ref:`custom_plugin_config`).
-In either event, the plugin instances can use the config file values that have been loaded into the provided `config` object to perform any required initialization.
+In either event, the plugin instances can use the config file values that have been loaded into the provided `config` object to perform required initialization.

-As an example, imagine you were writing a plugin that would only effect messages that were from a specific set of hosts.
-The hosts could be specified in the config as a JSON array of hostnames. and your plugin definition and `Init` method might look like this::
+As an example, imagine you were writing a plugin that would only affect messages that were from a specific set of hosts.
+The hosts could be specified in the config as a JSON array of hostnames, and your plugin definition and `Init` method might look like this::

     type MyPlugin struct {